ministryofjustice/bichard7-next-help/site/bichard-functionality/index.md

 `*Westminster`

-This would return results for London Westminster Magistrates’ Court
+This would return results for London Westminster Magistrates' Court

 ### Exception and Trigger search example